Recent advances for quantum classifiers: Quantum classifiers

 \subsubsection{Barren plateaus}

 So far a variety of variational quantum classifiers have been introduced above.
 When a variational quantum circuit is being trained, the update of the parameters in the circuit is expected to efficiently optimize the model.
 However, in recent years, several works have shown the existence of gradient vanishing phenomena in the training process of variational quantum circuits.
-This is the so called barren plateau problem, which is illustrated pictorially in Fig.\ref{Fig:BP}.
-In this subsection, we will review some of the recent progresses on barren plateaus for quantum classifiers.
+This is the so-called barren plateau problem, which is illustrated pictorially in Fig.\ref{Fig:BP}.
+In this subsection, we will review some recent progress on barren plateaus for quantum classifiers.

 In Ref. \cite{Mcclean2018Barren}, McClean \textit{et al}. have shown that, for a wide class of parameterized quantum circuits, the probability that the gradient with respect to any variational parameters is exponentially suppressed as the system size increases.
 In other words, the loss function landscapes of these variational quantum circuits are mostly flat and barren plateaus prevail in the training process.
 To illustrate the essential ideas, we consider the randomly parameterized quantum circuits